EG-tech/emulation-resources/README.md

 - [Virtually Fun](https://virtuallyfun.com/wordpress/)
 - [What is the Apple IIGS](https://www.whatisthe2gs.apple2.org.za/final-assault.html)

-I should also mention that the Internet Archive frequently has scanned manuals and self-help books that you can download or check out from their [eBook library](https://archive.org/details/texts)!
+I should also mention that the Internet Archive frequently has scanned manuals, magazines and self-help books that you can download or check out from their [eBook library](https://archive.org/details/texts)!

+## Emulators Written in JavaScript

+Many of the emulators listed above and more have been ported to [JavaScript](https://en.wikipedia.org/wiki/JavaScript), enabling them to be hosted and embedded on web pages and run by a browser.
+This is, for instance, how Internet Archive does their in-browser console and early PC emulation (e.g. with Em-DOSBox, a JS port of DOSBox, and JSMESS, a JS port of MAME/MESS).

+JavaScript emulation has many advantages, especially that it makes emulated computers widely and quickly shareable.
+However, it passes much of the computing load on to client browsers - the entire emulator application, plus whatever operating system and applications or files the user wants to view, have to get downloaded into the user's browser.
+So it makes a lot of sense for early systems that barely take up much storage space or computing power by modern standards, but trying to run anything from ~2000 on (e.g. Windows XP and up) or the size of a CD-ROM runs the risk of unexpected/slow behavior, crashing the browser or client system, etc.

+There are A LOT of emulators written in JavaScript, and I have found an already-existing list organized very similar to my own, so instead of recreating that work I will just link it here:

+ - [Emulators written in Javascript]((https://github.com/fcambus/jsemu)), by @fcampbus on GitHub

 ## Hardware Emulators
 [Hardware emulation](https://en.wikipedia.org/wiki/Hardware_emulation) refers to the process of imitating one piece of hardware with another piece of hardware.
 Its utility is a little unclear in preservation and archiving use cases - part of the advantage of software emulation is the portability and flexibility of working in virtual environments.